RoboBears5611/Ftc2019RoverRuckus/TeamCode/team3543/readme.md

     Choose something meaningful based on the purpose of this class.
     Start with a capital letter, and remember that there may be more similar classes later.

-Once your copy has been created, you should prepare it for use on your robot.
+Once your copy has been created, you should prepare it for use on your robot5611.
 This is done by adjusting the OpMode's name, and enabling it to be displayed on the Driver Station's OpMode list.